Questions and Answers About Green Tea

 A small group of hormone-refractory prostate cancer patients were given capsules of green tea extract (375 mg of polyphenols/ day) for up to 5 months.
 The study showed that the green tea treatment was well tolerated by most of the patients.
 However, no patient had a meaningful decrease in PSA levels and all 19 patients had disease progression within 1 to 5 months.

-Patients with androgen-independent prostate cancer that had spread to other places in the body consumed green tea (6 grams / day).
+Patients with androgen-independent prostate cancer that had spread to other places in the body consumed green tea (6 grams / day for up to 4 months).
 Of the forty-two participants, one had a meaningful decrease in blood PSA levels which did not last longer than 2 months.
 Green tea was well tolerated by most of the study patients.
 However, there were 6 reports of serious side effects, including insomnia, confusion, and fatigue.
 The findings suggest that green tea may have limited benefits in patients with advanced prostate cancer.

 - Have any side effects or risks been reported from green tea?

 Green tea has been well tolerated in clinical studies of patients with prostate cancer.
 One study found that the most commonly reported side effects of green tea were gastrointestinal symptoms.
 These were mild except for two reports of severe anorexia and moderate breathing problems.
-There is evidence that consuming 10 or more cups of green tea/ day for long periods of time does not cause ill effects and that any side effects that do occur are due to caffeine content in the tea.
+There is evidence that consuming 10 or more cups of green tea/ day for long periods of time may cause headaches, which may be due to caffeine content in the tea.

 - Is green tea approved by the U.S. Food and Drug Administration (FDA) for use as a cancer treatment in the United States?